• Home

 We simply didn’t have the money for groceries, so we just did the best we could, spending about $20 a week.

-When we started earning an income, or course, we started spending more on groceries, and for the last year or two, our budget has been right around $40 a week – typically coming in under that amount in order to save back some money to take advantage of stockpile-worthy deals.
+When we started earning an income, of course, we started spending more on groceries, and for the last year or two, our budget has been right around $40 a week – typically coming in under that amount in order to save back some money to take advantage of stockpile-worthy deals.

-And because of that, we ate pretty well as a family of four, on $40 a week.
+And because of that, we ate pretty well as a family of four on $40 a week.

 But now, the Whole30.
 Yikes.

-We ate a pretty meat and veggie heavy diet before, but with the absence of cheap carbs like brown rice and gluten-free pasta to keep the kids satisfied, we’re spending a lot more on almonds, cashews, and canned olives.
+We ate a pretty meat and veggie-heavy diet before, but with the absence of cheap carbs like brown rice and gluten-free pasta to keep the kids satisfied, we’re spending a lot more on almonds, cashews, and canned olives.

 After mulling it over for quite a while, we’ve realized that right now, we’re just not going to have the perfect diet.